strongloop/loopback-example-facade/README.md

 **3) Isolated Microservices**

 Microservices represent the integration layer for the disparate backend systems.
 These systems often hold correlated data in separate data stores, which may lead to data integrity issues and inconsistencies in business processes.
-   * Some of the systems accept only flat files as input, file adapters will be needed to connect with them.
-   * domain specific systems often have a message broker as a means of accepting communication
-   * monolithic single install systems may have online transaction wrappers installed with them
-   * background operations may be performed, message queues would be needed to send request and wait for a response.
-   * same entity like customer may exist in multiple DBs, requiring data graphs.
-   * parallel transactions/services may need to be initiated, which require a state machine to commit all or rollback all
-   * different systems may need different transport protocols, like http vs soap vs mainframe
-   * different systems may need different data formats, like cobol copy books, feed files, xml, command interfaces
-   * some systems are slow processors and would need a url/endpoint to callback on completion

 Microservices need to use the best tools available across different plaforms and runtimes to give a consistent service abstraction.
 Microservices are hence PolyGlot services and could use multiple languages and runtimes within the same application domain.

 ## High Level Design